Skip to content

 Confirmations:

-- Operating a large diameter ceiling fan (LDCF) at the highest speed in a downward direction is the most effective option to help reduce the concentration of airborne particles from loud speaking (shouting) in a sparsely populated warehouse setting (Wang, 2021).
+• Operating a large-diameter ceiling fan (LDCF) at the highest speed in a downward direction is the most effective option to help reduce the concentration of airborne particles from speaking loudly (shouting) in a sparsely populated warehouse setting (Wang, 2021).

-- There was also a reduction in airborne particle concentration when a fan was running in reverse direction at the highest speed in a sparsely populated warehouse setting (not as great of a reduction as in a downward direction) (Wang, 2021).
+• There was also a reduction in airborne particle concentration when a fan was running in reverse at the highest speed in a sparsely populated warehouse setting (not as great of a reduction compared to the fan running in a downward direction) (Wang, 2021).

-- Operating a ceiling fan at a slower speed will show a slight reduction in the concentration of airborne particles from speaking loudly when occupants are close to the fan, but not as much as at the highest speed and not outside the fan region (Wang, 2021).
+• Operating a ceiling fan at a slower speed will show a slight reduction in the concentration of airborne particles from speaking loudly when occupants are close to the fan, although not as well when at the highest speed and or when outside the fan region (Wang, 2021).

-- Reducing fan speeds and running in reverse could slow all airflow, thus actually increasing the concentration (Wang, 2021).
+• Reducing fan speeds and running them in reverse could slow all airflow, thus actually increasing the air concentration (Wang, 2021).

 Guidance:

-- No matter how far the workers are from the fans (in summer months), operate fans downward at the highest appropriate speed (while still keeping people comfortable) in either direction – forward or reverse (Wang, 2021).
+• In summer months, despite how far the workers are from the fans, operate the fans downward at the highest appropriate speed (while still keeping people comfortable) in either direction – forward or reverse (Wang, 2021).

-- No matter how far the workers are from the fans (in winter months), operate fans downward at the highest appropriate speed (while still keeping people comfortable), OR operate the fans in reverse at the highest appropriate speed (Wang, 2021).
+• In winter months, despite how far the workers are from the fans, operate the fans downward at the highest appropriate speed (while still keeping people comfortable) OR operate the fans in reverse at the highest appropriate speed (Wang, 2021).

-- Do not locate employees directly next to each other for long periods (Wang, 2021).
+• Do not place employees directly next to each other for long periods (Wang, 2021).

-MacroAir proudly stands behind helping to create healthy, well-ventilated environments for all people.
-Their HVLS fans certainly are a necessary addition to all warehouse spaces.
-They truly care about keeping people healthy.
+Our team at MacroAir proudly stands behind helping to create healthy, well-ventilated environments for all people.
+Our HVLS fans are certainly a necessary addition to all warehouse spaces.

 MacroAir Cares – #MacroAirCares